 This Concrete Floating Pontoon element also defines the relationship between the bridge element condition and the corresponding NBI Substructure Condition rating or NBI Item 060.
-For cases where defects are observed in pontoons underwater and defects are independent of those seen on the interior of pontoons, Underwater Inspection Condition (SNBI Item B.C.15) coding will follow the same coding correlations as defined below for NBI Substructure Condition rating.

-- 1. Number of pontoon cells with defects that are superficial and are insignificant to structural capacity or buoyancy of the cell, pontoon or bridge.
+- Number of pontoon cells with defects that are superficial and are insignificant to structural capacity or buoyancy of the cell, pontoon or bridge.
 The cell concrete surfaces may have structurally insignificant hairline cracks, possibly sealed with Crystalline during construction, with no history of seepage.
 The cell is dry.
-A cell may have water present due to condensation or from water accumulating at a rate slower than would be considered a CS3 "trace' amount of water. - If the total quantity is in CS1, then NBI Item 060 shall be an 8. - 2.
-Number of pontoon cells with a repair such as, but not limited to a concrete patch or an epoxy injected sealed crack. - If repairs are above water level, or on interior walls between cells, then NBI Item 060 shall be a 7. - If repairs are below water level, then NBI Item 060 shall be a 6. - 3.
+A cell may have water present due to condensation or from water accumulating at a rate slower than would be considered a CS3 "trace' amount of water. - If the total quantity is in CS1, then NBI Item 060 shall be an 8.

+2. Number of pontoon cells with a repair such as, but not limited to a concrete patch or an epoxy injected sealed crack.

+- If repairs are above water level, or on interior walls between cells, then NBI Item 060 shall be a 7. - If repairs are below water level, then NBI Item 060 shall be a 6. - 3.
 Number of pontoon cells with significant defects.
 Conventional concrete defects which do not affect structural capacity of the bridge.
-Watertight defects below the waterline which may affect buoyancy of the cell, pontoon or the bridge.
-Typical CS3 submerged defects include but are not limited to seepage of less than 1" of water accumulation in a year (trace).
+Water tight defects below the waterline which may affect buoyancy of the cell, pontoon or the bridge.
+Typical CS3 submerged defects include, but are not limited to seepage of less than 1" of water accumulation in a year (trace).
 Trace is further defined as the amount of water required to manifest as puddled water over more than 50% of the pontoon floor.
 Below this amount of water, the pontoon cell is considered dry.
-Pontoon cells which have water present but does not increase in amount for 3 consecutive years are considered CS1 cells.
+Pontoon cells which have water present, but does not increase in amount for 3 consectutive years are considered CS1 cell's.